 Enasidenib: A drug that blocks the function of the IDH2 protein in leukemia cells.
 Enasidenib can be used to treat people with abnormal changes in the IDH2 gene.

-BCL‑2 is a protein found inside cells that helps leukemia cells to survive.
+Bcl‑2 is a protein found inside cells that helps leukemia cells to survive.

-Venetoclax: A drug that blocks the BCL‑2 protein, resulting in increased leukemia cell death.
+Venetoclax: A drug that blocks the Bcl‑2 protein, resulting in increased leukemia cell death.
 Venetoclax can be used to treat people who are aged 75 years and older or those who have other medical conditions that prevent the use of standard chemotherapy.

 In a cell, the ‘hedgehog pathway’ is a finely tuned network of signaling molecules that are important in early-life development.
 In acute myeloid leukemia, disturbances in this pathway can give rise to cells that are resistant to certain treatments, helping leukemia cells survive.